 - L-arginine and yohimbine were found to increase sexual arousal in a 2002 study of postmenopausal women with sexual arousal disorder.

 In terms of dosage, a pilot study published in the journal European Urology found 6 grams of L-arginine combined with 6 mg of yohimbine was successful in treating men with ED.
-For a comprehensive list of studies about L-arginine and erectile dysfunction, you can go to this GreenMedInfo page.
 Nitric oxide is also believed to play a role in women's sexual function.
 Estrogen contributes to the control of genital blood flow during female sexual response (Musicki et al, 2009).
 Declining estrogen appears to play a role in regulating vaginal NO signaling in vaginal tissues, although the mechanisms are still poorly understood.
 L-arginine has been shown to be essential to sexual maturation in female rats.

 Other Benefits… From A to Z

 Because good circulation is so critical for every tissue and organ in your body, it isn't surprising that research is revealing a wide range of other health benefits related to L-arginine.
 There are simply too many scientific studies to list here.
-The following table highlights some of them, but for a more comprehensive list, visit GreenMedInfo's L-arginine page.
+The following table highlights some of them.

 Peripheral vascular disease (PVD)/Intermittent claudication Digestion: NO improves trafficking of nutrients and may increase your ability to produce stomach acid (see video linked at top) Slowing Aging: Combined with calorie restriction, L-arginine doubled the lifespan of rats (see video linked at top) Brain health: Increases in L-glutamate improve memory and learning capacity; Increases in creatine and L-proline are important for CNS function; reduced symptoms of Alzheimer's and ALS Asthma and respiratory health Skin and hair: L-proline helps synthesize collagen, which helps to create healthy hair and skin, reducing the appearance of wrinkles.
 Also speeds wound healing.
 Immune support Kidney support Interstitial cystitis: decreased pain and urgency Liver support Nerve regeneration Better exercise tolerance Reduced risk for insulin resistance, type 2 diabetes, and obesity Reduced stress and anxiety, lower cortisol levels Preventing bone loss Decreases symptoms of congestive heart failure Cystic Fibrosis Protects brain during heat stroke Cachexia Potential for role in treating cancer Gastric ulcers